vincentchachere/Azure-Network-Protocols/README.md

   - *This command is used to update the access date and/or modification date of a computer file or directory.*

+- You can Exit the SSH protocol inside Powershell by:

+  - Typing in: `exit`

+  - Press: `Enter`

+><ins>NOTE</ins>: Notice, everytime you typed in a command on Powershell you seen traffic populate within Wireshark.

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/febe95ba-fd39-4670-b1e1-36f8e130393f"><br>